-Terms: Simultaneously with the issuance of the City's \$57,520,000 Series 2006 Parking Facilities Refunding Revenue Bonds on August 3, 2006, the City entered into a floating to floating rate basis swap agreement with a notional amount equal to the total declining balance of the Series 2006 Bonds.
-USB AG is the counterparty on the transactions.
-Under the swap agreement for the Series 2006 Bonds, the City will be the floating rate payor, paying a floating rate based on the USD-BMA Municipal Swap Index.
+Terms: Simultaneously with the issuance of the City's \$57,520,000 Series 2006 Parking Facilities Refunding Revenue Bonds on August 3, 2006, the City entered into a floating-to-floating rate basis swap agreement with a notional amount equal to the total declining balance of the Series 2006 Bonds.
+USB is the counterparty on the transactions.
+Under the swap agreement for the Series 2006 Bonds, the City is the floating rate payor, paying a floating rate based on the Securities Industry Financial Markets Association (SIFMA) index.
 The counterparty is also a floating rate payor, paying the City 67% of one month LIBOR.
-The City also received an upfront payment in the amount of \$1,606,000. net payments are exchanged semi-annually each March 15 and September 15.
-The obligation of the City to make periodic payments (but not any termination payement) is secured by a pledge of and lien on the Parking Revenues and Additional Pledged Revenue as defined in the trust indenture securing the Parking Facilities Bonds on a parity with the pledge and lien securing the payment of debt service on the bonds.
+The City also received an upfront payment in the amount of \$1,606,000.
+Net payments are exchanged semi-annually each March 15 and September 15.
+The obligation of the City to make periodic payments (but not any termination payment) is secured by a pledge of and lien on the Parking Revenues and Additional Pledged Revenue as defined in the trust indenture securing the Parking Facilities Bonds on a parity with the pledge and lien securing the payment of debt service on the bonds.